OscarCreator/OscarCreator/README.md

 ### Hi there, I'm Oscar - aka [OscarCreator]

-- 🌱 I'm currently learning OpenGL: [OpenGL 3D Game Project](https://github.com/OscarCreator/OpenGL_3D_Game_Project)
+- 🌱 I'm currently learning making SMS Scheduler V2: [sms-scheduler-v2](https://github.com/OscarCreator/sms-scheduler-v2)
-- 🥅 Goals: Create a custom view that renders 3D models with OpenGL for Android, Learn C++ and Blender
+- 🥅 Goals: Create a custom view that renders 3D models with OpenGL for Android
 - 👾 Fun fact: If life truly is meaningless, then it can mean absolutely anything you want it to

 ### Connect with me: